Almost 331 million people visited America’s National Parks in 2017, and they left behind more than footprints.

 The National Parks Zero-Landfill Initiative was created to find better ways to manage the 100 million pounds of trash produced when nearly 331 million people visit America’s national parks each year.
 And we are.
 Yosemite National Park, Grand Teton National Park, and Denali are pilot parks on the leading edge of an exciting movement toward more sustainable tourism.

-Thanks to the support of Subaru of America, the National Parks Conservation Association, Doyon/Aramark Joint Venture, Denali Education Center, park stakeholders, local youth, and Denali community partners, we’re being responsible stewards because who we are is what we leave behind.
+This project was made possible in part by a grant from the National Park Foundation through the generous support of Subaru of America, Inc. Thanks to the additional support of the National Parks Conservation Association, Doyon/Aramark Joint Venture, Denali Education Center, park stakeholders, local youth, and Denali community partners, we’re being responsible stewards because who we are is what we leave behind.

 Learn more, watch videos, see photos, and read the latest news on our Media page.